hlt-mt/TranscRater/README.md

 6. show MAE and NDCG on the test data
 ```

-To see the first output of the system with machine-learned ranking (MLR) models, in the root directory of the package, run the following command:
+To see the first output of the system with machine-learned ranking (MLR) models, first download "RankLib-2.6.jar" and set its path in "./fast_run_MLR.sh" in the root directory of the package and then run the following command:
 ```
 ~/TranscRater> . fast_run_MLR.sh
 ```